max-p-log-p/ViB/README.md

 ------
 The form function performs a HTTP request that sends form data to the server.
 The google function allows you to search google by typing in the search query like this: google vib browser.
 The vib function allows the user to modify the html to fix errors or manually interpret javascript followed by a reparsing of the webpage.
 The urlencode function performs url encoding.
 The user agent is provided in each of the functions in the -A option because some websites do not work with curl's user agent.
 The cookie_file is provided in the -b and -c option if one wishes to maintain the state of an HTTP session.
 The --compressed option allows for faster requests and allows support for servers that send gzipped data regardless of the Accept: Encoding header.
 The --data-raw option is necessary to send data in GET and POST requests.
 The -L option is convenient because it enables curl to perform redirects.
 The 2>&1 argument prevents curl from creating a blank line at the top of the file.
 Finally, the option -w is necessary for the python script to work: it assumes that the last url that curl requested is in the last line of the data.
 For more information about the options, read the curl manpage.

-The sed command in the function vib replaces any characters that are not in the range from 27 to 126 inclusive with the UTF-8 form feed replacement character (0xfffd).
+The sed command in the function vib replaces any characters that are not in the range from 9 to 126 inclusive with the UTF-8 form feed replacement character (U+FFFD).
 For more information, read the sed manpage.

 Links
 -----